Historical horse racing: Gameplay

 In the earliest incarnations of Instant Racing machines, gameplay begins when a player deposits their wager, and a race is randomly selected from a video library of over 60,000 previous races.
 Identifying information such as the location and date of the race, and the names of the horses and jockeys, is not shown.
 The player is able to view "Skill Graph" charts from the Daily Racing Form, showing information such as the jockeys' and trainers' winning percentages.
 Based on this handicapping information, the player picks the projected order of finish.
 Most players use the "handi helper", or "auto-cap" feature, which allows the machine to automatically make the selections on the player's behalf.

-Payouts are based on traditional pari-mutuel processes.
+Although betting is a single-player process (and not pari-mutuel because "a person who successfully chooses a winning horse never shares a mutuel pool with other bettors simply because there is no one else betting on the same race"), payouts are based on traditional pari-mutuel processes.
 The player's wager is divvied up into several "betting pools" for different winning possibilities, such as picking the winner of the race, picking the top three finishers in exact order, or any of the three selections finishing first and second.
 The machine then shows a replay of all or a portion of the race.
 If the player achieved a particular type of "win", they receive the money from that pool, while the money in each of the other pools continues to accumulate until another bettor wins it.

-Early versions of Instant Racing terminals closely resembled self-serve wagering terminals.
+Early versions of HHR terminals closely resembled self-serve wagering terminals.
 Later terminals began to mimic slot machines, with symbols on spinning reels corresponding to the results of the player's wager, and the video of the race occupying only a small portion of the display.
 Some versions show a computer-animated re-enactment of the race rather than a video.

+The primary providers of historical racing systems are Exacta Systems (a subsidiary of Churchill Downs), PariMax (a division of 1/ST), and Ainsworth Gaming Technology.
+As the HHR market grew, these companies later entered into partnerships with casino gaming vendors such as Aristocrat, IGT, Incredible Technologies, Konami, and Scientific Games to support their slot titles on HHR systems.
+Ainsworth leveraged experience in Class II gaming (which uses a similar loophole, except with bingo) from a prior acquisition as part of its expansion into HHR.